Minnesota Dendroecology Laboratory

 FIRE HISTORY | SUCCESSION | CLIMATE VARIABILITY | FOREST HISTORY | HUMAN IMPACTS

-Established in 2005, the Minnesota Dendroecology Laboratory conducts research focused on variations in forested environments.
-Our work investigates how forests change over time due to disturbance and successional history, as well as various driving agents such as climate.
+Established in 2005, the Minnesota Dendroecology Laboratory conducts research focused on variations in forested environments, primarily using information from crossdated tree-rings.
+Our work investigates how forests change over time due to disturbance and successional history, as well as various driving agents such as climate, insects, and/or human activities.
 Much of our work investigates the history of fire and interactions between fire and climate patterns.
 Our research group primarily focuses on the development of unique long-term datasets developed through intensive field work, often in remote locations.
-The MDL is one of three research units housed under the broad umbrella of the Minnesota Center for Dendrochronology.
-More information regarding the work of lab members can be found under the Research or People link.
+The MnDL is one of three research units housed under the broad umbrella of the Minnesota Center for Dendrochronology, each headed by a different faculty member with different (though complimentary) areas of interest.
 Other labs under the Center for Dendrochronology umbrella include The Griffin Lab and a laboratory headed by Scott St. George.
+More information regarding the work of Dendroecology lab members can be found under the Research or People link.
+Please look around to see what we are up to and let us know if you have questions.

 CONNECT WITH US:Minnesota Dendroecological LaboratoryUniversity of Minnesota Center for DendrochronologyDepartment of Geography, Environment & Society 509 Social Science Building, 267 19th Ave S Minneapolis, MN 55455Email: email@example.com